Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 For that to be a functional defense however, all NSEC3s and their RRSIGs would need to be recomputed with impractical frequency.

-## Mining the gov.cz. zone
+## Practical zone mining examples

-To illustrate some of the above mentioned issues we decided to attempt enumeration of gov.cz. which is the new unified zone for the Czech government hosted by CZ.NIC.
-I did not have any special prior knowledge of the zone, neither did I access its contents via means unavailable to the general public until after the attack was finished.
-All cracking was done on an AMD EPYC 7702P CPU (64 cores, 2 - 3.5GHz, hyperthreading off).
+To illustrate some of the above mentioned issues we decided to attempt enumeration of nic.cz.
+I did not have any special prior knowledge of the zone, neither did I access its contents via means unavailable to the general public.
+All cracking was done on an AMD EPYC 7702P CPU.

-At the time of the attack the zone was configured to use NSEC3 with a non-empty salt and 0 additional hashing iterations.
+At the time of the attack the zone was configured to use NSEC3 with an 8B salt and 0 additional hashing iterations.

 ### Phase 1: Walking the Chain